GrouchyBear/Tech-IT/readme.md

 Laravel: [![Latest Stable Version](https://poser.pugx.org/laravel/laravel/v/stable)](https://packagist.org/packages/laravel/laravel)

 TIKET is a small project using [Laravel](https://laravel.com) as the framework, it combines features of a public tickting system and real time time management applications to create the perfect workshop scheduler.
-This web application was create for Basingstoke College of Technology, by Benjamin Lack to use as OOP project for assessment.

 ## Official Documentation